NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 ## 2. Development Specifications

-With the prerequisites mentioned earlier, you can start developing methods for poly chain following the guideline below from the perspective you need.
+With the prerequisites mentioned earlier, you can start developing methods for Poly chain following the guideline below from the perspective you need.

 ### 2.1 Synchronize block headers